moinahmed/data-cleaning/CodeBook.md

 ```
 tidyset <- aggregate(. ~subject + activity, data = data, FUN = mean)
 ```
+The aggregate on Subject & Activity has been performed in this step.

 Write in file as instructed with row.names = FALSE
 ```